TrezorHannes/vps-lnbits/README.md

 ```
 $ tmux new -s lnbits
 $ cd ~/lnbits-legend
-$ pipenv --python 3.9 shell
-$ pipenv run python -m uvicorn lnbits.__main__:app --host 0.0.0.0
+$ ./venv/bin/uvicorn lnbits.__main__:app --port 5000
 ```
-Back into the background with `CTRL-B + CTRL-D`
+When this is successful, it'll report your wallet balance of your node, and you can move on.
+If not, a good debugging approach is to connect from the VPS to your node via `curl https://172.17.0.1:8080 -v --cacert /root/tls.cert`.

-See further uvicorn startup options [listed here](https://www.uvicorn.org/deployment/), but with our slightly adjusted default settings, LNBits should now be running and listening on all incoming requests on port 8000.
+CTRL-C to cancel if successful, and follow the guide here to add lnbits-startup to systemd.
+This will allow an automated restart [LNBits further documentation](https://github.com/lnbits/lnbits-legend/blob/main/docs/guide/installation.md#additional-guides), but with our slightly adjusted default settings, LNBits should now be running and listening on all incoming requests on port 8000.
 If you're impatient, add a temporary[^1] ufw exception to test it: `sudo ufw allow 8000/tcp comment 'temporary lnbits check'` and open the corresponding `VPS Public IP: 207.154.241.101:8000`.

 If you see your own LNBits instance, with all your _Optional Adjustments_ added, we'll go to the last, final endboss.